UICIDEAS/IDEA_120_S25/SYLLABUS.md

 Welcome to IDEA 120: Digital Practices in Art and Design!

 This document is the current syllabus with the course description, expectations, policies, and resources.
 The contents of this document may be updated throughout the semester.
+[Download a .pdf copy of the syllabus](Funk_IDEA120_S25.pdf).

 ***